Governance Audit

 Escalation Level: Project Steering Committee

-Approval Process: Steering Committee Vote
+Approval Process: Steering Committee Review and Vote

 Escalation Level: Project Steering Committee